Q. What goes into a fertility evaluation?

 Other tests give doctors more information.
 For example, ultrasound can be used to examine the female reproductive structures.
 Hysterosonography is a more complicated type of ultrasound that involves putting salt water (saline) into the uterus during an ultrasound exam.
 "This is more likely to reveal structural abnormalities than regular vaginal sonography will show alone," Brzyski says.
 One such abnormality that hysterosonography may identify is fibroid tumors, which may distort the shape of the uterine cavity.
 There is also a procedure called a sonoHSG using saline and air bubbles that will evaluate the cavity of the uterus as well as the fallopian tubes.

 A surgical procedure called laparoscopy also allows doctors to examine the ovaries, uterus, fallopian tubes, and abdominal cavity.
 This involves inserting a fiber-optic telescope into the abdomen.
 One advantage of laparoscopy is that it allows doctors to both diagnose and treat conditions such as endometriosis.
-This occurs when uterine cells attach to tissue outside of the uterus.
-Adhesions, abnormal attachments between two surfaces inside the body, can also be treated in this way.

 Doctors can assess the ovarian reserve by measuring hormone levels and seeing how the ovaries respond to various fertility treatments.
 This helps evaluate the availability of eggs and the likelihood that a healthy pregnancy will result.
 "Some women who are 35 are fertile while others are not because their supply of eggs is depleted," Brzyski says.
 "In the last decade, we've learned this can be investigated through a blood test on the third day of the menstrual cycle.
 If the numbers are normal, it doesn't guarantee fertility.
 But if the numbers are abnormal, it points to a serious problem.
 Up to 20% of women who seek infertility care have an abnormal ovarian reserve test."